-Long-Term Obligations
+Long-Term Obligations/Conduit Debt

 All long-term obligations to be repaid from governmental and business-type resources are reported as liabilities in the government-wide statements.
-The long-term obligations consist primarily of notes and bonds payable, accrued compensated absences and landfill liability.
+The long-term obligations consist primarily of notes and bonds payable and accrued compensated absences.